Hospice Peterborough is committed to raising awareness about hospice palliative care in the community.

 For more information and to register, please contact us.
 Complimentary hors d’oeuvres and refreshments will be served.

 Hospice palliative care.
-Caring for the whole person. show less
+Caring for the whole person.

 Improved quality of life.
 Enhanced comfort.